tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - What is a helper, in your opinion?
 In your fiancé’s opinion?
 (Genesis 2:18-25)
 - What does “leaving mother and father” involve?
 (Genesis 2:18-25)

+- What do the words “shall cleave” or “will be united” mean?
+- What do the words “be one flesh” mean to you?
+- List six ways that you can promote and maintain the oneness characteristic in your upcoming marriage.
+(1)
+(2)
+(3)
+(4)
+(5)
+(6)

+- List three of the most important Scripture verses upon which you would like to base your marriage relationship.
+(Please use passages other than Ephesians 5:21-33; 1 Corinthians 13; and 1 Peter 3:1-7, as most couples automatically look to these.
+They are important, but think through other important passages that will assist you in establishing the type of marriage you are seeking.)
+(1)
+(2)
+(3)

+Here is another definition of marriage that you may want to consider.

+>“The marriage relationship is a school, a learning and growing environment in which (if everything is as it should be) both partners can grow and develop.
+The relationship grows along with them.
+If you can see marriage as an opportunity for growth, you can be >satisfied and can satisfy your spouse.”
+>
+>Dr. David Hubbard graphically described the marriage relationship when he said, “Marriage does not demand perfection.
+But it must be given priority.
+It is an institution for sinners.
+No one else need apply.
+But it finds its finest glory when sinners see it as God’s way of leading us through his ultimate curriculum of love and righteousness.”
+Have you ever thought about the purpose of marriage in that light?
+>
+>Here’s another definition of marriage.
+Consider it carefully, and then talk over your feelings with your partner: “A Christian marriage is a total commitment of two people to the person of Jesus Christ and to each other.
+It is a commitment in which nothing is held back.
+Marriage is a pledge of mutual fidelity; it is a partnership of mutual subordination.

+>A Christian marriage is similar to a solvent, a freeing up of the man and woman to be themselves and become all that God intends for them to become.
+Marriage is a refining process that God will use to have us become the man or woman He wants us to become.
+Think about it.
+God will use your marriage for His purpose.
+He will mold and refine you for your own benefit and for His glory.”

+>You may be thinking that when you marry there will be two individuals involved in that marriage.
+That is true, but there is a third party who can give an even greater meaning to your individual and married life—that person is Jesus Christ.
+In what way will the presence of Jesus Christ in your life make a difference in your marriage?

 # Quotes

 the unexamined life is not worth living - socrates